 Our experienced California personal injury attorneys offer free consultations to help potential plaintiffs determine whether they have a case and, if so, how much it might be worth.

 Did someone lie about you in California?
 Call us for help…

 If someone made a false statement that damaged your personal or professional reputation, we invite you to contact us for a free consultation.

 Our California injury attorneys can help you explore which causes of action may help you recover compensation for your lost income and opportunities.

-To schedule your free consultation call us at (855) JUSTICE or fill out the form on this page.
+To schedule your free consultation call us at (855) LAWFIRM or fill out the form on this page.

 We can also help you if you experienced harm to your reputation in Nevada.